 This means that all the efforts that go into branding (design, copy, and layout) should work together to create a unified approach to branding.
 Even if you outsource your branding, you should ensure that all the elements are kept within the same guidelines.

-In fact, brand statistics from 2019 indicate that customers spend anywhere between 31% to 50% more for a service or product when the brand is making a positive impact on the world.
+In fact, branding statistics indicate that customers spend anywhere between 31% to 50% more for a service or product when the brand is positively impacting the world.

-15. 59% of consumers would rather buy new products from a brand they already know than an entirely new brand.
+15. Branding stats reveal 59% of consumers would rather buy new products from a brand they already know than an entirely new brand.

-Namely, when brands do or say something that goes against the wishes and beliefs of their loyal customers, they lose the trust and respect of those same customers.
+Namely, when brands do or say something that goes against their loyal customers’ wishes and beliefs, they lose the trust and respect of those same customers.

-17. 42% of people will leave a brand due to frustration, as reported by branding statistics.
+18. 42% of people will leave a brand due to frustration, as reported by branding statistics.

 In addition, 21% will not return to that brand after abandoning them.

 19. 77% of people choose brands that share their values.

 Customers want to buy from meaningful brands that help make changes in the world.
 In fact, 55% of buyers think that brands have a more significant role than governments regarding a better future.

 Based on the brand statistics from 2019, the most meaningful brands are Google, PayPal, Gillette, and Johnson & Johnson.